rcardin/hexagonal/README.md

 - A user should create a new portfolio.
 - A user should buy stocks for an existing portfolio.
 - A user should sell stocks that it owns.
+- The system should produce an event if a stock quantity falls below a threshold